Mooncake-Labs/moonlink-kafka-connect/README.md

 ## Apache Kafka Connector for Moonlink
-This is the testbed for building a Kafka Connector into [moonlink](https://github.com/Mooncake-Labs/moonlink).
-This is adapted from AWS' kafka connector demo.
+This repository is a fork of [AWS's Building Apache Kafka Connectors](https://github.com/build-on-aws/building-apache-kafka-connectors).
+It adapts the example to integrate with [Moonlink](https://github.com/Mooncake-Labs/moonlink).

 ### Requirements